- Posted on November 15th, 2019

 Back in Stroud, once we’d settled in to our surroundings and with initial intro’s out of the way, our group began to examine why it is the case that this should be such an important issue to our sector specifically.
 The now universal and increasingly tangible facts of climate science aside, the power of arts and culture as a catalyst in the climate movement has long been assumed.
 “Sustainability is aligned with our cultural values and by default arts and culture should embody sustainable practice”, argue Julie’s Bicycle.
 A practical exercise to map the values of sustainability on to those of our organisations was enlightening, reinforcing a holistic approach.

-When Arts Council England launched their , their Chairman Sir Nicholas Serota wrote in the Guardian that ‘cultural organisations are in a unique position to challenge, inform and engage audiences in conversations about the environment’.
+When Arts Council England launched their annual report on sustainability in November 2019, their Chairman Sir Nicholas Serota wrote in the Guardian that ‘cultural organisations are in a unique position to challenge, inform and engage audiences in conversations about the environment’.
 Given that we are a relatively small and low emission sector we must try to better understand and harness the transformative power of our influence on others within the context of action on sustainability.
 We are adept at making this case in many areas of our work already, but we have the potential to enable impacts that are far-reaching and go far beyond the walls of our venues.
 We need to devise strategies that will utilise our collective voice with the unique quality of the arts to engender an emotional response to climate change.
 This voice will define our role within the UK’s zero carbon strategy and empower us to work with our city leaders to help ensure the resources, infrastructure and legislation required are in place for a cross-sector approach to delivering impactful change.